Last Updated on

 Know it’s impossible to pick the perfect time that works for everyone.
 The PTO board members who plan the meetings are working around their busy schedules as well.
 As volunteers, they are doing their best to get other volunteers involved.

 Often the principal and faculty members are there to represent administration and the teachers.
 You will learn a lot at these meetings.

-Whether your school has a PTG, a PTO, or a PTA, get involved!
-In the cases of PTG and PTO, you are automatically members without having to pay any fees or do anything!
+Whether your school has a PTG, a PTO, PTSG, or a PTA, get involved!
+In the cases of PTG, PTO, and PTSG, you are automatically members without having to pay any fees or do anything!

 Know that you do not have to attend a PTG or PTO meeting in order to volunteer at your child’s school.